-1. Working capital loans: As the name suggests, this is required by enterprises which need instant capital to keep the business moving forward and to sustain their operations.
-They also need funds to bridge the gap between delivery of finished products and payment for the same.
+1. Working capital loans: As the name suggests, this is required by enterprises that need instant capital to keep the business moving forward and to sustain their operations.
+They also need funds to bridge the gap between the delivery of finished products and pay for the same.
 As an MSME, they can avail such loans at better terms and have a repayment tenure of 1-2 years.
-The lending is collateral free.
+The lending is collateral-free.
 The MSME enterprise should be in business for over a year and its annual turnover should be greater than INR 24 Lakhs.
-The documentation required for loan eligibility includes KYC documents, business registration certificate and the Current Account statement for the last 6 months.
+The documentation required for loan eligibility includes KYC documents, a business registration certificate, and the Current Account statement for the last 6 months.

 2. Merchant Cash Advance: This is a form of lending wherein disbursal is quick.
-The MSME receives a lump sum amount required and the repayment is done daily as per the sales done at the organizations point of sale terminals.
-An MSME whose product or service is consumed by customer and instantly paid for through a point of sale terminal is aptly suited for such kind of loans.
+The MSME receives a lump sum amount required and the repayment is done daily as per the sales done at the organization’s point of sale terminals.
+An MSME whose product or service is consumed by customers and instantly paid for through a point of sale terminal is aptly suited for such kinds of loans.
 Do you think this is a great method?
 Visit Lendingkart and help us arrange capital at very good rates for you.

 4. Invoice Financing: Invoice financing, as the name suggests, enables MSMEs to raise capital against invoices that are yet to be cleared.
-It helps them to maintain their cash-flow better and manage day-to-day operations.
-In this model of financing, the lending organization takes a percentage of the invoice upon clearance wherein it covers for the processing fee, the principal and the accrued interest.
-Any enterprise which has been operational for more than a year and has a turnover of over INR 24 Lakhs can avail this type of financing.
+It helps them to maintain their cash flow better and manage day-to-day operations.
+In this model of financing, the lending organization takes a percentage of the invoice upon clearance wherein it covers the processing fee, the principal, and the accrued interest.
+Any enterprise which has been operational for more than a year and has a turnover of over INR 24 Lakhs can avail of this type of financing.
 It should however have raised the invoice to a reputed corporate entity and should have valid invoices of work of at least INR 1 Lakh.